How to Create a Happy Easter With Your Cat!

-Easter accessories: A new cosy kitty bed in bright Spring colours could be useful, especially if you’re in a Spring-cleaning frame of mind!
+Easter accessories: A new cozy kitty bed in bright Spring colours could be useful, especially if you’re in a Spring-cleaning frame of mind!
 It may take a little while for your cat to accept a change, but putting one of their favourite blankets or covers inside will soon make it feel like home to them.

-A new, bright, Easter themed collar with a bell may also be useful, especially if your cat likes to be outside!
-Spring is a time when birds and small mammals are at their most vulnerable and your cat will probably be unable to resist practising their hunting skills.
+A new, bright Easter themed collar with a bell may also be useful, especially if your cat likes to be outside!
+Spring is a time when birds and small mammals are at their most vulnerable and your cat will probably be unable to resist practicing their hunting skills.
 Although you do not want to suppress these instincts, a collar with a bell might give their prey a chance.